jfrog/jfrog-azure-devops-extension/overview.md

 ![BuildScan](images/marketplace/build-scan.png)
 ![Table](images/marketplace/violations-table.png)

-## Audit local projects for vulnerabilities
+## Auditing projects for security vulnerabilities
 Using the **JFrog Audit** task, you can trigger a scan on your local project.
 The task will automatically detect the used package-manager to perform audit with integration with JFrog Xray.
 By default, the task will print a table of all vulnerabilities found to the logs.
 You may configure the task to only show violations, based of a Xray watches source of your preference.
 If any violation or vulnerabilities are found, you may choose to fail the build.